Agitation

 Introduction

-Agitation complicates the presentation of many ED patients.
-Examples of agitation include changes in mood, orientation, and level of consciousness and may present as violence.
-Agitation may be a symptom of delirium, dementia or psychosis.
+Agitation is a common presentation in the ED, and the emergency medicine (EM) physician must be able to quickly recognize and manage agitation to protect the patient and staff.
+Agitation is defined as a state of extreme arousal, inner tension, and restlessness that is often accompanied by excessive motor activity.
+Agitation may be a symptom of delirium, dementia, or psychosis.
 The duty of the emergency physician is to ensure safety for the patient and staff while distinguishing underlying medical causes from those that are functional or psychiatric in nature.

 Initial Actions and Primary Survey